alertlogic/aws-manual-deployment/README.md

 In order to deploy the appliances these requirements must be done prior:

+- Terraform version 0.12 or newer, for older versions use the [master](https://github.com/al-deployment-services/aws-manual-deployment) branch.
 - A `manual` mode AWS deployment exist in the Alert Logic console
 - `manual` mode deployments needs to have scope set to at least one VPC
 - AWS VPC ID and CIDR where the appliances will be deployed in